stephenwike/spike-large-markdown-management/docs/ddd.md

 This document describes the Design and Implementation of the BCT Common Licensing Subsystem.

-THIS IS THE BEGINNNING OF THE DOCUMENT

 ## Domain

 The Common Licensing Subsystem exposes its Domain for consumers to use through means of a Contract.

 <details>
 <summary>🧱Entities</summary>

-SOME NEW CONTENT

 |Entity Name|Description|
 |--|--|